 - IB Internal Assessment Biology topics that require experiment

 - Physics IB IA Topic Ideas

-Data Analysis ESS IB IA: Interpreting and Making Sense of the Information
+Data Analysis ESS IB IA and Interpreting and Making Sense of the Information

 Data analysis is a crucial aspect of the IA as it allows students to interpret and make sense of the information they have gathered.
 Students should use a variety of analytical techniques, such as statistical analysis, comparisons, and pattern identification.

 The knowledge gained through research and analysis should be applied to the chosen topic, providing insight and understanding of the issue.